Geopolitics and IT strategy in Sweden: Choice of path for digital security

 - Conduct a geopolitical risk analysis: Map all software vendors, cloud services, and hardware components to identify connections to high-risk countries.
 Proactively replace insecure components.

-- Implement Zero Trust architecture: Never trust any user or device, whether inside or outside the network.
+- Implement Zero Trust architecture: Never trust any user or device automatically.
 Require strict authentication and segment the network to limit the damage in the event of a breach.

 - Invest in domestic expertise: Build internal capacity in application development and security consulting to reduce dependence on external, potentially unsafe, labor.

-- Secure integrations: Ensure that all data transfer between systems, especially those communicating with the public sector or defense industry, is encrypted and monitored in real time.
+- Secure integrations: Ensure that all data transfer between systems is encrypted and monitored in real time.

-- Prepare for NIS2 and DORA: The EU's new security directive places mandatory demands on management responsibility.
-Ensure that security work is well documented and that incident management plans are tested regularly.
+- Prepare for NIS2 and DORA: Ensure that security work is well documented and that incident management plans are tested regularly, as the new directives place mandatory demands on management responsibility.

 Latest articles